 IV.
 Temporary and Pilot Programs

-The USPTO has introduced a few proposals and pilot programs in an effort to speed up examination of certain application which either the inventor or the government deems important.
+The USPTO has introduced a few proposals and pilot programs in an effort to speed up the examination of certain applications that either the inventor or the government deems important.

 Click on the following links to see if they are still available and how to apply.